-No of units SW3.8 - South of Castle Park 160
+No of units

+SW3.8 - South of Castle Park 160

+This 5.2 hostors Croonfield site lies within the settlement of Swanson Boad.
+The site is in private

 This 5.3 hectare Greenfield site lies within the settlement of Swansea Road.
 The site is in private ownership.
 Given the site's location, size and proposed use, it would contribute to the aims and objectives of the plan and is consistent with the Plan's Spatial Strategy.